bermudezarii/ML_703_Animating_objects_application/model/first-order-model/README.md

-<b>!!!
-Check out our new [paper](https://arxiv.org/pdf/2104.11280.pdf) and [framework](https://github.com/snap-research/articulated-animation) improved for articulated objects</b>

-# First Order Motion Model for Image Animation
+# Model used: First Order Motion Model for Image Animation

-Notas de ari:
-* i'm loading cuda 10.2 (:
+* It was loaded using cuda 10.2 in the MBZUAI labs.

+Continuation of Readme from original model (to check how we ran it go to main folder of git).
+All credits to the authors from original paper.

 This repository contains the source code for the paper [First Order Motion Model for Image Animation](https://papers.nips.cc/paper/8935-first-order-motion-model-for-image-animation) by Aliaksandr Siarohin, [Stéphane Lathuilière](http://stelat.eu), [Sergey Tulyakov](http://stulyakov.com), [Elisa Ricci](http://elisaricci.eu/) and [Nicu Sebe](http://disi.unitn.it/~sebe/).

 ## Example animations